shaefner-usgs/easy-web-forms/README.md

 * **datetime**

   Creates a datetime (or date/time only) field with a datepicker calendar widget for simplifying/ensuring valid user input.
 This functionality utilizes a 3rd-party library called [flatpickr](https://flatpickr.js.org).
 See the [flatpickr documentation](https://flatpickr.js.org/options/) for details on setting configuration options for the datepicker.
-All flatpickr options are supported by setting '[flatpickrOptions](#options-1)', but javascript expressions such as `function()`s and `new Date()`s need to be passed as strings.
-They will be parsed into javascript expressions when the page is rendered.
-User input is automatically validated using formats that conform to MySQL Types DATE, DATETIME, or TIME,  depending on how the datepicker is configured.
+All flatpickr options are supported, and you configure them by setting '[flatpickrOptions](#options-1)'.
+Javascript expressions such as `function()`s and `new Date()`s need to be passed as strings, and they will be parsed into javascript expressions when the page is rendered.

+  User input is automatically validated using formats that conform to MySQL Types DATE, DATETIME, or TIME, depending on how you configure the datepicker.
 If you override the default format, you will need to set a custom 'pattern' attribute for validating.

 #### Special Attributes

-The following `<input>` attributes will trigger client- and server-side validation when set:
+The following `<input>` attributes will trigger [validation](#validation) when set:

 * maxwidth
 * minwidth